fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 ---

-One of the biggest challenges to developer productivity is context switching, which is caused by poorly integrated CI/CD, source control, task trackers, and observability tools.
+One of the biggest blockers to developer productivity is context switching—constantly jumping between CI/CD pipelines, source control, task tracker, and observability tools.

-Some systems use plugins for integration, but it's often limited.
-Sometimes, important features are missing, causing repeated switching between systems and manual work.
+While some platforms offer plugins to bridge the gaps, they’re often limited in scope.
+Critical features can be missing, forcing developers to toggle between tools and workflows.

-Fortunately, most of these systems have APIs, which let us create custom integrations to fit our needs.
-Over the years in engineering, I've found that Slack Messenger is often the best place for building automation.
-It has a comprehensive API and SDK, allowing the creation of custom UIs and commands.
+Fortunately, most of these tools offer APIs, so we can build custom integrations that align with our needs.
+Through my engineering experience, I’ve found that Slack is an ideal hub for automating tasks.
+With its powerful API and SDK, we can create custom UIs, commands, and workflows—all within the chat interface teams already use.

-In this article, we will leverage the official [Slack Bolt](https://api.slack.com/bolt) SDK to manage the execution of all kinds of Jenkins pipelines from Slack.
+In this article, we’ll leverage the [Slack Bolt SDK](https://api.slack.com/bolt) to manage pipeline executions without leaving the Slack interface.

-Here is a demo of one of the scenarios to give you an idea of what we'll implement.
-The user sends a command to Slack, selects a pipeline, and Slack displays a form with the pipeline's parameters.
-The user fills in the parameters and runs the pipeline by clicking the "Run" button.
+Here is a preview of one of the scenarios we'll implement.
+A user sends a Slack command, selects a pipeline, and Slack generates a form to capture pipeline parameters.
+Once the parameters are filled, the user clicks "Run," and the pipeline is triggered

 [![](https://cdn.hashnode.com/res/hashnode/image/upload/v1725790363593/afb3def0-00ba-4e22-b835-b884332bf433.gif align="center")](https://cdn.hashnode.com/res/hashnode/image/upload/v1725790363593/afb3def0-00ba-4e22-b835-b884332bf433.gif)

-You can find the complete source from this article [here on GitHub](https://github.com/fshchudlo/jenkins-slack-connector).

-I used TypeScript, but Slack [also offers SDKs for Java and Python](https://slack.dev/).
+The full source code for this project is [available on GitHub](https://github.com/fshchudlo/jenkins-slack-connector), and while I used TypeScript, Slack also supports [Java and Python SDKs](https://slack.dev/) for similar implementations.

 # Preparing the Environment

 ### Registering a new Slack application

-First, we need to register a new application in Slack.
-I recommend creating a separate Slack workspace for testing purposes and following the ["Create an app" section](https://slack.dev/bolt-js/getting-started/#create-an-app) in the Slack Bolt getting started guide.
+To get started, we need to create a new Slack application.
+I recommend setting up a separate Slack workspace for testing and follow the ["Create an app"](https://slack.dev/bolt-js/getting-started/#create-an-app) section in the Slack Bolt Getting Started guide.

-To make things easier, you can import [a prepared manifest file](https://github.com/fshchudlo/jenkins-slack-connector/blob/main/.assets/slack_app_manifest.yml) during configuration.
-It configures the minimal required scopes, enables event handling, and registers the required Slack command.
+You can import a [prepared manifest file](https://github.com/fshchudlo/jenkins-slack-connector/blob/main/.assets/slack_app_manifest.yml) during configuration to streamline the process.
+This file will automatically configure the necessary scopes, enable event handling, and register the required Slack command.

-After registering and installing the app into the Slack workspace, we need to [obtain two tokens](https://slack.dev/bolt-js/getting-started/#tokens-and-installing-apps):
+Once you've registered and installed the app in your Slack workspace, you’ll need to obtain [two tokens](https://slack.dev/bolt-js/getting-started/#tokens-and-installing-apps):

 * **App Token** can be generated on the **Basic Information** page.